ankur27aggarwal/dummy/README.md

 There are two big challenges that are associated with generated dataset.
 These two challenges are :-

+* [Curse Of Dimensionality] :- High Dimensionality of the unique characteristic/feature vector required to identify clones.

+* [Cost Of Comparison Operation] :- Comparison of instances with all other instances in the dataset for finding similarity is expensive in terms of time and memory.

 1.Curse Of Dimensionality :-High Dimensionality of the unique characteristic/feature vector required to identify clones

 2.Cost Of Comparison Operation :- Comparison of instances with all other instances in the dataset for finding similarity is expensive in terms of time and memory.